Henry M. Morris: Reception

 Morris has been called "the father of modern creation science", and "arguably the most influential creationist of the 20th century."
 Morris helped create the modern school of thought based on a belief in biblical inerrancy and a literal interpretation of Genesis.
 It is a system Morris called "Scientific Creationism" that opposes the mainstream scientific community regarding the history of the earth and the universe.
-Morris found an audience among preachers and home school teachers all over the USA, where 46% of the public holds some form of creationist belief.
+Morris found an audience among preachers and homeschool teachers all over the US, where 46% of the public holds some form of creationist belief.

 Morris was the primary source for much of the argumentation used by young Earth creationists when rejecting primary ideas in mainstream science, from the expanding universe to plate tectonics to biological evolution to genetics.

 Morris's book, The Genesis Flood, coauthored by John C. Whitcomb, was very influential on modern creationist belief, and by the time of Morris's death, it was in its 44th printing and sold 250,000 English copies.
-While the greater bulk of his published writings address creation science and evolution themes, he had also written Many Infallible Proofs, and The Bible Has The Answer, which are both works of general Christian apologetics.

 In 1995, Morris completed The Defenders Study Bible which includes his scientific & theological notes accompanying the King James Version.
 Just prior to his death in 2006 he completed a significant expansion of that work titled The New Defender's Study Bible.
 In May 2012 The New Defenders Study Bible was updated and released as The Henry Morris Study Bible.